nuxeo/doc.nuxeo.com-client-java/src/java/document.md

 ## Create

-APIs below are available to create document:
+APIs below are available to create a document:
 - createDocumentByPath which takes parent path and a `Document`
 - createDocumentById which takes parent id and a `Document`